 As a freediver progresses on their freediving journey, the list of equipment they need tends to grow.
 Freediving certification courses slowly introduce you to deeper depths and fill you with more knowledge and safety information, but you might need some more equipment to reach those depths safely.
 Along with the basic equipment a freediver needs, what other gear might you need to consider purchasing in the future?

-Advanced freediving equipment include performance wetsuits, bifins, a monofins, nose clips, fluid/self-equalizing goggles, freediving-specific dive computers, freediving floats, dive lines, lanyard stoppers, pulley systems, safety lanyards, CNF belts, and neck weights.
+Advanced freediving equipment includes performance wetsuits, bifins, monofins, nose clips, fluid/self-equalizing goggles, freediving-specific dive computers, freediving floats, dive lines, lanyard stoppers, pulley systems, safety lanyards, CNF belts, and neck weights.
 For training sessions with another certified freediver, a freediving float, dive line, lanyard stopper, pulley system, and safety lanyard are needed for a safe training session.
 Continue reading for more information and consider taking a Molchanovs Wave 3 / Lap 3 course for even further specifics on advanced freediving equipment.

 Photo by @daanverhoevenfreediver

 Wearing a wetsuit while freediving is generally recommended in order to keep warm and to have protection from the sun and stinging creatures in the water.
 However, performance wetsuits made specifically for freediving can make a big difference.
 Freediving-specific wetsuits have neoprene that is made to withstand compression at depth (unlike surf suits), yet offer more flexibility and elasticity (unlike scuba suits).

 Freedivers have many choices when it comes to choosing freediving wetsuits (check out our in-depth wetsuit guide).
 Generally, training wetsuits with single-lining outside (open cell inside) significantly reduce heat loss and are preferred among recreational freedivers to use for training as they are more durable than competition wetsuits.